zilongpa/BU-Classroom-Assignment-Optimization/README.md

 ### Data Cleaning and Integration

 - **Data Cleaning**
   - **Responsibility**: Mingyuan Sun
-  - **Process**: Irrelevant fields were removed, and rows with missing or unreliable data were discarded to ensure data quality.
+  - **Process**:
+    1. **Course and Classroom Data Cleaning**:
+       - **Irrelevant fields** are removed based on predefined keys.
+       - **Low-quality entries** (e.g., missing instructors, invalid meeting times, “Online” instruction mode, capacity values like 999 or 9999, “TBA” meeting patterns, or invalid classroom names containing ‘/’) are filtered out.
+       - **Unwanted instructor names** (e.g., “To Be Announced”) and classrooms with specific tags (e.g., “Medical Campus” or “Fenway Campus”) are discarded.
+       - **Rooms with invalid building codes** or “NO ROOM” entries are removed.
+       - Classroom names are normalized by replacing ‘-’ with ‘ ’ and removing text in parentheses.
+    2. **Professor Schedule Cleaning**:
+       - Schedules are merged based on matching start and end times, combining counts for identical time slots to simplify and standardize schedule data.
-  - **Reformatting**: The data from both sources were reformatted to achieve consistency, enabling integration between course and classroom datasets.
+  - **Reformatting**: Once cleaned, the data from various sources (courses, classrooms, schedules) is reformatted to maintain a consistent schema, ensuring compatibility and integration across different datasets.

 - **Data Transformation**
   - Fields were transformed and mapped across datasets, establishing links between course schedules and classroom details to support advanced scheduling models.